willpowell8/LocalizationKit_iOS/README.md

 ## Localization Keys
 Localization Keys are the unique identifiers that allow you to assign localization to the correct part within your app.
 You can use any string as a device identifier, however the application has some features to make live easier if you use dot separation methodology: ie. Product.Details.Label

+## Caching
+LocalizationKit internalizes the caching of the localizations and translations that you have translated.
+Currently once a languages is loaded from the server it is stored locally for offline and subsequent use.
+It is updated everytime the app is reopened where by the local version is first loaded and then replaced by the server version.

 ## Other Functions

 #### Set language